 On this trip to Busan and Jeollanam, the southern region of South Korea, I spent 2 days exploring Suncheon, and also decided to take a day trip from Suncheon to the neighbouring city of Yeosu 여수 to see what I could find there.
 Yeosu translates as Beautiful Water and I spent most of my day admiring the beautiful coastline.
 I didn’t plan very much beforehand and found most of these things on the fly – here’s a list of things to do in Yeosu and how I got around Yeosu solo with public transport.

 - Things to do in Yeosu

-- How to get to Yeosu + Getting around Yeosu
+- How to get from Suncheon to Yeosu

 - Where to stay in Yeosu